UEA and doTERRA Present Top Utah Educator Awards

 - Dan Zaleski, fifth-grade teacher at Hurricane Elementary School, Washington County School District.

 The UEA has presented the Excellence in Teaching awards since 2000.
-Originally planned for May 2020, the KeyBank Superstars in Education banquet will be re-scheduled later this year due to COVID-19 concerns.
+Delayed due to COVID-19 concerns, the awards were presented at the KeyBank Superstars in Education banquet in October 2021.
 KeyBank has sponsored the banquet since 2012.

 For the past four years, PBS-Utah has partnered with the UEA to produce video profiles of the Excellence in Teaching Award winners.

 “This has been a particularly stressful time for our public schools, so it is a tremendous honor to recognize these outstanding teachers for the work they do,” said UEA President Heidi Matthews.
 “They are just a few examples of the remarkable educators serving students each day in public schools across Utah.”